Marcus Stroman accepts Mets' qualifying offer, ...

 - News Article

-Marcus Stroman accepts Mets' qualifying offer, returns to New York for 2021 MLB season - CBSSports.com
+Marcus Stroman accepts Mets' qualifying offer, returns to New York for 2021 season - CBSSports.com

 Stroman, the fifth-best free agent on the market, will make $18.9 million in 2021